datalogism/ShapeTranslator/docs/evaluation.md

 ## Roundtrip Cycle Tests

-Every dataset was put through a full information-preserving cycle:
+Every dataset was put through two full information-preserving cycles:

-- **SHACL → JSON → ShEx → JSON** (DBpedia, YAGO SHACL source)
+- **SHACL → JSON → SHACL** — verified via RDF graph isomorphism
-- **ShEx → JSON → ShEx → JSON** (YAGO ShEx source, WES Wikidata Entity Shapes)
+- **SHACL → JSON → ShEx → JSON → SHACL** — verified via RDF graph isomorphism

-The cycle verifies that no information is silently dropped: the canonical JSON produced at the start must exactly match the canonical JSON produced at the end.
+Both cycles verify that no information is silently dropped and that the output is **idempotent**: running the same cycle again produces a bit-for-bit identical result.

 ### What is verified